healthpackdev/website/README.md

 # Overview

 In a week, I build a personal website for me.
-It has fully static pages so you can host it anywhere.
-It is written in typescript and it uses React as a front-end library for ssr uses Next.js.
+It is written in Typescript, using Next.js.

 # Getting Started